-If you are named as an additional insured, the endorsement should clearly state that you are an additional insured and for what purpose.
-Contractors who work on numerous projects for your entity should issue endorsements for "any and all work performed" also known as "blanket endorsements," to ensure that documents are not missed on an individual contract.
+If you are named as an Additional Insured, the endorsement should clearly declare your status and for what purpose.
+Contractors who work on numerous projects for your entity should provide endorsements for "any and all work performed" to ensure that documents are not missed on an individual contract.

-The additional insured endorsement for contractors form has changed materially since the 11 85 version that is most recommended.
+The Additional Insured endorsement for contractors form has changed materially since the 11 85 version that is most recommended.
 The preferred ISO form numbers is CG 20 10 11 85 (the 11 85 in the number sequence is the "edition date," November 1985).
 That form states: